-If a student plans not to register for at least one workshop or seminar per year and has registered for Continual Enrollment for the two previous, consecutive trimesters, he or she may register for Program Delay Status and pay the fee stated in the current catalog.
+If a student plans not to register for at least one workshop or seminar per year and has registered for Continual Enrollment for the two previous, consecutive semesters, he or she may register for Program Delay Status and pay the fee stated in the current catalog.
+The student's program continues to be tracked during the Program Delay period.

-Students must register and pay the associated fee each trimester for Program Delay during the period of time they are delaying their program.
+Students must register and pay the associated fee each semester for Program Delay during the period of time they are delaying their program.